Antennas, Antenna Cables, Wireless Products: Technical Articles

 Tensile strength: The maximum amount of pulling or stretching force that a cable can withstand without breaking

-Tensile refers to pulling and stretching.
-Here are some reasons why tensile strength is is an important property that impacts the durability, longevity and reliability of antenna cables.
+Tensile strength refers to pulling and stretching.
+Here are some reasons why tensile strength is an important property that impacts antenna cables' durability, longevity, and reliability.

 The tensile strength of LMR series cables varies depending on the specific type of cable.
 Here are the tensile strengths for LMR-100, LMR-200, and LMR-400 cables: